Falls Whitewater Park

 - McLaughlin Whitewater Engineering

-Advising the design team on the project is a 17-person Steering Committee made up of representatives from the paddling community, adjacent homeowners, City of Raleigh staff, US Army Corps of Engineers, the Neuse River Organization, and the North Carolina Wildlife Resources Commission.
+The Feasibility study consisted of 30% construction documents with an estimate of probable cost of $2.8 million dollars.
+Advising the design team was a 17-person Steering Committee made up of representatives from the paddling community, adjacent homeowners, COR staff, US Army Corps of Engineers, the Neuse River Organization, and the North Carolina Wildlife Resources Commission.
+The study was approved by the Parks, Recreation Greenway Advisory Board on April 28th, 2011.
+The study was approved by City Council on May 17, 2011.

 |July through October 2010||Design Development Stage|